 EMC conjures up open source for software defined data centre

-EMC has launched a new project to open source software as the vendor looks to establish itself as a key open source player in the software defined data centre.
+EMC has launched a new project to open source software as the vendor looks to establish itself as a key open source player in the software defined data center.

 The vendor has released the RackHD open source project under Apache License.